Scioto River

 The Scioto River (/saɪˈoʊtə/ sy-OH-tə) is a river in central and southern Ohio more than 231 miles in length.
-It rises in Hardin County just north of Roundhead, Ohio, flows through Columbus, Ohio, where it collects its largest tributary, the Olentangy River, flows south into Appalachian Ohio, and meets the Ohio River at Portsmouth.
-Early settlers and Native Americans used the river for shipping, but it is now too small for modern commercial craft.
+It rises in Hardin County just north of Roundhead, flows through Columbus, where it collects its largest tributary, the Olentangy River, flows south into Appalachian Ohio, and meets the Ohio River at Portsmouth.
+Early settlers and Native Americans used the river for shipping, but it is too small for modern commercial craft.
 The primary economic importance for the river now is for recreation and drinking water.
 It is the longest river that is entirely within Ohio.

+The Scioto River is represented on the Ohio state seal and coat of arms.

 Geography and geology

 The lower Scioto River valley is large compared to the width of the river and is extensively farmed.
 Meltwaters from retreating glaciers carved the valley exceptionally wide.
 Valley bottoms are smooth, and flood deposits created during and since the most recent Glacial period cause floodplain soils to be very productive.
 As a result, farms line much of the lower Scioto where it flows through low, rolling hills covered in hardwood trees.

 The geologic history of the Scioto River is tied to the destruction of the Teays River network during the Ice Ages and consequent creation of the Ohio River.
 The north flowing Teays River was dammed by glaciers, and damming of other rivers led to a series of floods as lakes overflowed into adjacent valleys.
 Glacial Lake Tight is estimated to have been two-thirds the size of modern Lake Erie.
 Valleys beyond the reach of glaciers were reorganized to create the Ohio River, and the Scioto River replaced the Teays River.
 The Scioto River flows through segments of the Teays River valley but opposite the direction the Teays River flowed.
 In the cities of Columbus and Dublin, the river has cut a gorge in fossil-bearing Devonian limestone, and many tributary streams have waterfalls, such as Hayden Falls.